AIR-Bench/AIR-Bench/scripts/README.md

 # Usage of scripts

 ## [run_air_benchmark.py](https://github.com/AIR-Bench/AIR-Bench/blob/main/scripts/run_air_benchmark.py)
-You can use this script to generate search results on AIR bench for your model.
+You can use this script to generate search results on AIR-Bench for your model.

 - Run all tasks